MicrosoftDocs/SupportArticles-docs/support/azure/kubernetes-fleet/crp-clusterresourceplacementscheduled-false.md

 When using the `ClusterResourcePlacement` API object with Azure Kubernetes Fleet Manager to propagate resources, the scheduler for Fleet workloads can't find all the clusters needed as specified by the scheduling policy and the `ClusterResourcePlacementScheduled` condition status shows as `False`.

 > [!NOTE]
-> To get more information about why the scheduling fails, check the [scheduler](https://github.com/Azure/fleet/blob/main/pkg/scheduler/scheduler.go) logs.
+> To get more information about why the scheduling fails, you can check the [scheduler](https://github.com/Azure/fleet/blob/main/pkg/scheduler/scheduler.go) logs.

 ## Cause